 Asthma is a chronic disease whose prevalence, morbidity, and mortality have continued to increase despite our understanding of its pathophysiology and the development of new pharmacologic agents.
-The highest incidence is in the pediatric population, where it affects approximately 7% of children, yet a large population of adults also struggles with asthma.
+The highest incidence is in the pediatric population, where it affects approximately 8% of children, yet a large population of adults also struggles with asthma.
 Additionally, asthma is a leading cause of pediatric emergency room visits and hospitalizations.

 This protocol represents updated guidelines on the diagnosis and management of asthma.
-It also revises the asthma severity classification and recommendation therapy.

 - I. At the initial visit, a comprehensive history and physical examination should be performed.
-Essential elements of the history that should be documented include: - 1.
-Symptom frequency during both the day and the night - 2.
-Precipitating triggers of symptoms - 3.
-Pattern and frequency of medication used to control symptoms - 4.
-Age of onset of wheezing - 5. # of E.R. visits and hospitalizations for asthma exacerbations - 6. # of days absent from school/work - 7.
-Family history of asthma - 8.
-Interference with normal activity - 9.
-Exacerbations requiring oral systemic corticosteroids - 10.
-Screen for GERD - 11.
-Smoking history/environmental tobacco smoke exposure

-II Diagnosis of asthma:
+Essential elements of the history that should be documented include: - A. Symptom frequency during both the day and the night - B. Precipitating triggers of symptoms - C. Pattern and frequency of medication used to control symptoms - D. Age of onset of wheezing - E. # of E.R. visits and hospitalizations for asthma exacerbations - F. # of days absent from school/work due to symptoms - G. Family history of asthma - H. Interference with normal activity - I. Exacerbations requiring oral systemic corticosteroids - J. Screen for GERD - K. Smoking history/environmental tobacco smoke exposure - II Diagnosis of asthma: - A. Presence of signs/symptoms of recurrent airway obstruction by history/exam. - 1.
+Recurrent cough, wheezing, chest tightness, difficulty breathing. - 2.
+Symptoms occur/worsen at night, with exercise/URI/allergen exposure/stress - B. In all patients ≥ 5 , use spirometry to document at least partial reversibility of airway obstruction - C. Consider other causes of obstruction - III.
+Pulmonary function testing should be done in any child able to perform reliable (usually 5 years and older): - A. Peak flow measurement

-- 1. Presence of recurrent symptoms of airway obstruction by history/exam. - a.
-Recurrent cough, wheezing, chest tightness, difficulty breathing. - b.
-Symptoms occur/worsen at night, with exercise/URI/allergen exposure/stress - 2.
-In all patients $\geq$ 5, use spirometry to document at least partial reversibility of airway obstruction - 3.
-Consider other causes of obstruction - III.
-Pulmonary function testing should be done in any child able to perform reliable (usually 5 years and older): - 1.
-Peak flow measurement OR - 2.
-Spirometry - IV.
-The severity of asthma should be classified: - 1.
-Intermittent-Daytime symptoms $\leq 2$ times per week -Nighttime symptoms $\leq 2$ times per month -FEV1 or PEF $\geq 80\%$ predicted - 2.
-Mild Persistent -Daytime symptoms > 2 times per week
+- B. Spirometry - IV.
+The severity of asthma should be classified: - A. Intermittent -Daytime symptoms ≤ 2 times per week - -Nighttime symptoms ≤ 2 times per month - -FEV1 or PEF \geq 80% predicted - B. Mild Persistent -Daytime symptoms > 2 times per week

--Nighttime symptoms - 3-4 times per month -FEV1 or PEF $\ge$ 80% predicted 3.
-Moderate Persistent -Daily symptoms -Nighttime symptoms > 1 time per week, but not nightly -FEV1 or PEF > 60% but < 80% predicted 4.
-Severe Persistent -Continuous symptoms -Often or nightly nighttime symptoms -FEV1 or PEF $\leq 60\%$ predicted
+-Nighttime symptoms ¥ 3-4 times per month

+-FEV1 or PEF \geq 80% predicted

+C. Moderate Persistent -Daily symptoms

+-Nighttime symptoms > 1 time per week, but not nightly

+-FEV1 or PEF > 60% but < 80% predicted

+D. Severe Persistent -Continuous symptoms

+-Often or nightly nighttime symptoms

+-FEV1 or PEF \leq 60% predicted